Popular Science (film series): Series contents

+Accolades

-During its 14-year theatrical run, the Popular Science film series was honored with numerous awards and acclaim, including 3 Academy Award nominations.
-The Popular Science series also received a Special Commendation from the US Department of War in 1943 for its unparalleled coverage of American military technology involved World War II.
+During its 14-year theatrical run, the series was honored with numerous awards and acclaim, including two Academy Award nominations.
+The series also received a Special Commendation from the US Department of War in 1943 for its unparalleled coverage of American military technology involved in World War II.

+Television and home media

-This film series has been a staple on television for decades, most recently shown on the American Movie Classics cable network, hosted by Nick Clooney and Bob Dorian.
+The series was first acquired on American television in 1951, and has been shown on the American Movie Classics cable network, hosted by Nick Clooney and Bob Dorian.
 The series, as well as the rest of the Jerry Fairbanks film library, is owned by Shields Pictures, which released a DVD in 2008 of some of the original Popular Science sequences.